Photo:

 In 2022, Secret Garden Bookshop celebrated 45 years of being an independent bookstore!
 Located in the heart of Ballard, this store is known for its friendly atmosphere and books for everyone, with a specialty in children’s books.
 The shop offers free gift-wrapping, discounts for book clubs and educators, shipping services and easy special orders.

-Editor’s note: Kari Hanson contributed this article, which was originally published in 2017 and updated for 2023.
+Editor’s note: Kari Hanson contributed this article, which was originally published in 2017 and updated with new information in April 2024.